 How to Compare Medicare Plans using CMS Star Ratings

-The introduction of the CMS Star Rating provides simplicity in Medicare plan comparison.
+The introduction of the CMS Star Ratings provides simplicity in Medicare plan comparison.
 Any tools used to compare Medicare plans (such as Medicare Plan Finder) has a star rating associated with any Medicare Advantage or Prescription Drug Plan.
 Plan’s quality and performance comparison never were easier!

-Why Medicare Star Ratings are so Important?
+Why are Medicare Star Ratings so Important?

-5-star Special Enrollment Period
+Five-star Special Enrollment Period

 Encouraging use of High-Performance Health Plans